 Your main contact throughout your candidature will be with your supervisors, who will be your key advisors and guides throughout.

 Prior to enrolment you should approach staff members who would be suitable to supervise the kind of project you are interested in.
 You can locate potential supervisors on school websites – or contact the relevant Head of School or Sub-Dean for HDR students in the school/Faculty that you wish to enrol in.
-University policy is that each candidate has a Supervisory Team made up of a Principal Supervisor, who must be a CSU staff member, and at least one Co-supervisor, whom can be internal or external to CSU.
+University policy is that each candidate has a Supervisory Team made up of a Principal Supervisor, who must be a Charles Sturt staff member, and at least one Co-supervisor, whom can be internal or external to Charles Sturt.
 You will have regular contact with your Supervisory Team throughout your candidature and it is recommended that this contact be made prior to enrolment and within your initial days as a student to discuss expectations.

 Typically, principal supervisors are located in Schools, Faculties and/or Research Centres of the University.